mgalgs/make-readme-markdown/README.md

 A license badge is generated if a license can be detected.
-Just include the license in your file's header comments like normal, taking care to copy/paste the license from its source verbatim.
+Just include the license in your file's comments like normal, taking care to copy/paste the license from its source verbatim.

-A MELPA badge is generated if a package is listed on MELPA whose URL matches the URL in your file's header comments.
-Specifically, the URL is taken from that familiar chunk of key-value pairs near the top of your file's header comments that usually look something like this:
+A MELPA badge is generated if a package is listed on MELPA whose URL matches the URL in your file's pseudo-headers.
+Specifically, the URL is taken from that familiar chunk of key-value pairs near the top of your file's pseudo-header comments that usually look something like this:

     ;; Author: Mitchel Humpherys <mitch.special@gmail.com>
     ;; Keywords: convenience, diff